Turkey: The New Model?

 Until recently, the restraints of Turkey’s strong secular constitution impeded observant Muslim women more than secular females.
 Women who wear hejab, or head covering, were banned from official events and public university classes, for example.
 Erdoğan sent his two daughters, who cover their hair, to American universities abroad because they could not attend Turkish colleges.
 In 2011, the AKP changed the legislation dealing with dress codes in public universities and legalized hejab.
 The restrictive dress code for civil servants, however, remains in place.

 AKP leaders claim that membership in the European Union is their strategic priority.
 Yet the AKP has demonstrated growing self-confidence by expanding Turkey’s reach and diplomatic relations beyond the West.
-The EU’s reluctance to embrace Turkey formally and the European economic crisis have also led the AKP to look to the Middle East, Africa, Russia, and Central Asia as areas where Turkey can exert soft power—what Turkish Foreign Minister Ahmet Davutoğlu called Turkey’s “strategic depth.”
+The EU’s reluctance to embrace Turkey formally and the European economic crisis have also led the AKP to look to the Middle East, Africa, Russia, and Central Asia as areas where Turkey can exert soft power—what former Foreign Minister Ahmet Davutoğlu called Turkey’s “strategic depth.”
 Analysts dubbed the activist Turkish foreign policy “neo-Ottomanism.”
+The AKP tried hard to avoid major problems with the United States, but the Syrian civil war and tensions with Israel led to a significant souring in relations between the White House and Erdoğan.

 For decades, Turkey had the closest relations of any Muslim state to Israel.
 Under the AKP, Erdoğan even mediated briefly between Israel and Syria during 2007 and 2008.
-The AKP foreign policy generally sought “zero-problem with neighbors.”
 But as the AKP deepened Turkey’s ties to Iran and the Hamas government in Gaza—including AKP efforts to facilitate humanitarian aid to Gaza—tensions deepened with Israel.
-Erdoğan also once called Syrian President Bashar al Assad his “brother,” although after the Syrian uprising began in 2011, Turkey called for Assad to step down.
-Erdoğan also opened Turkey for Syria’s opposition summits, defecting soldiers, and refugees.
+Relations went from bad to worse in 2010 after the Mavi Marmama incident, when Israeli soldiers boarded a Turkish flotilla and killed nine civilians.
+By early 2015, diplomatic relations were at an all-time low despite improved trade and business ties between the two countries.